ethereum/ethereum-org-website/src/content/developers/docs/scaling/plasma/index.md

 ### Data unavailability {#data-unavailability}

-As explained earlier, Plasma suffers from a data availability problem.
-If a malicious Operator advanced an invalid transition on the plasma chain, users would be unable to challenge it since the Operator can withhold data needed to create the fraud-proof.
+As explained earlier, plasma suffers from a data availability problem.
+If a malicious operator advanced an invalid transition on the plasma chain, users would be unable to challenge it since the operator can withhold data needed to create the fraud-proof.
 Rollups solve this problem by forcing operators to post transaction data on Ethereum, allowing anyone to verify the chain's state and create fraud proofs if necessary.

 ### Mass exit problem {#mass-exit-problem}